In order to settle in the UK, you will need to meet the eligibility criteria for your visa type.

 We assist UK visa holders with their applications for Indefinite Leave to Remain (settlement) in the UK.
 This includes:

-The fee estimate for the above service will depend on your route to settlement.
+The fee estimate for the above service will depend on your route to settlement or citizenship.
 Please contact us to discuss your personal circumstances and we will be happy to provide you with a quote.

 Given the fast pace of change, we would stress that this information is designed to be informative, not advisory and represents our understanding of English law and practice as at the date indicated.
 We would always recommend that you should seek specific guidance on any particular legal issue.